bcowgill/perljs/README.md

 ## TODO

+Add mocha dark css for documentation
-Check test/index.html, etc for browser use without bower.
+Document using grunt serve:test for the browser based tests and to view docs or coverage Check test/index.html, etc for browser use without bower.
 Add Badges for Travis, Coverage, Stylelint etc
 Publish to Github packages.